 The medium (middle) seat

-The narrow BMW dual, or bench seat
+The narrow BMW bench seat

 The seat on the right is the narrowest one and seems to be little known in the USA.
 The cover on this example isn’t correct at all and should look exactly like the middle one.
 This one is only about 9″ or so at the widest part.
 I seem to remember that the emblem was Denfeld, not Schorsch Meier.
 Does anyone have proof, either way?
 That seat was on all BMWs imported privately by a “pirate” BMW dealer in Mountain View, California in the late 60s named Siraky Motors.

 Mr. Siraky was a recent immigrant from Hungary and brought in many BMW’s “under the table” which infuriated Butler and Smith.
 I also saw some of these seats on /2 bikes that were imported privately by military personnel that had been stationed in Europe.
 The main thing about this seat is that it is not only narrow, but the sides are more parallel.
-It just isn’t ve a much wider at the midway area.
+It just isn’t much wider at the midway area.

 BMW bench seat characteristics

 All came with a strap for the passenger to hold.
 The early ones had the strap going through a metal grommet on the side of the seat.
 The later ones had the strap going all of the ways down to the bottom of the seat and wrapping back up to its mounting point.
 Other minor variations exist.

 The early strap and grommet.
 The seat is the medium sized one.
 Photo from Mark Coholan, thanks.